Chapter 1: Web APIs

 Before we start building our own web APIs it’s important to review how the web really works, since after all a “web API” literally sits on top of the existing architecture of the world wide web and relies on a host of technologies including HTTP, IP/TCP, and more.

 In this chapter we will review the basic terminology of web APIs: endpoints, resources, HTTP verbs, HTTP status codes, and REST.
 Even if you already feel comfortable with these terms, I encourage you to read the chapter in full.

 World Wide Web

 The Internet is a system of interconnected computer networks that has existed since at least the 1960s.
 However the internet’s early usage was restricted to a small number of isolated networks, largely government, military, or scientific in nature, that exchanged information electronically.
 By the 1980s many research institutes and universities were also using the internet to share data.
-In Europe the biggest internet node was located at CERN (European Organization for Nuclear Research) in Zurich, Switzerland, which operates the largest particle physics laboratory in the world.
+In Europe the biggest internet node was located at CERN (European Organization for Nuclear Research) in Geneva, Switzerland, which operates the largest particle physics laboratory in the world.
 These experiments generate enormous quantities of data that need to be shared remotely with scientists all around the world.

 Compared with today though, overall internet usage up to the 1980s was miniscule.
 Most people did not have access to it or even understood why it mattered.
 A small number of internet nodes powered all the traffic and the computers using it were primarily within the same, small networks.

 This all changed in 1989 when a research scientist at CERN, Tim Berners-Lee, invented HTTP and ushered in the modern World Wide Web.
 His great insight was that the existing hypertext system, where text displayed on a computer screen contained links (hyperlinks) to other documents, could be moved onto the internet.